 GoForLanguages is an international company with offices in the USA, Spain, France and Belgium.
 They teach and do translations.

 Gymglish is a small company of about 20 people based in France.

-Tandem is a new company it looks like they are based in Germany.
-They offer language tutoring services but only through an app with iOS.
+Tandem is a new company based in Germany.
+They offer language tutoring services but only through an app with iOS and Android.
 That means you have to use an i-phone to teach.
-Tandem pays $10.50USD per hour.
+Teachers set their own rate.
 It is an interesting approach and it will be interesting to see how this works out in the long term.

 Face Talk is a Chinese English teaching app.
 Not much else is known at the moment.

 FastSchool another company that teaches children, teachers must be available from 7-9pm Beijing time.
 It is not necessary to be a native speaker but you must have a bachelors degree.
 They apparently pay at least 40$ an hour, which seems to good to be true.

 I Use English teaches children through 1to1 and group classes.
 They are looking for native speakers and they pay 4$-6$ per half hour.

 GoGoTalk teaches children in China.
 Not much else is known at this point.

 Hugo Online Education teaches English to children in China.
 They pay between 14$ to 20$ per hour.
 They don’t have a website yet as they are new.
 You can email Zoe at email@example.com